 "And a lot of times they'll even tell me that, you know, there are more tracks going the other way," Charette said.
 "As they had found things like tobacco inside of Egyptian mummies, a new world crop ... wild rice as well, another new world crop.
-So, there's a lot of questions out there, and it seems like the more of the facts come out, the more our history changes, the more that we look at it.
+So, there's a lot of questions out there, and it seems oto by Scott T. Sturk

 Michael Charette, also known as Laughing Fox, with the Red Cliff Band of Lake Superior Chippewa shares his people's history through story and music during his presentation for the 2024 Fort McCoy Native American Heritage Month observance Nov.
-19, 2024.
+19, 2024. - During November 2024, the second month of fiscal year 2024, Fort McCoy supported thousands of troops training from several Army Reserve units as well as others in institutional training.